 Another difference from the usual waterpark environment was that the park was not located at the shore, or on some large flat expanse.
-No, Action Park was located in the high hills of northern NJ, in Vernon, NJ.
+Rather, Action Park was located in the hills of northern NJ, in Vernon.
 Action Park was technically located in a ski area called Vernon Valley/Great Gorge (now Mountain Creek.)
 Due to this fact, Action Park had many ski lifts that sat dormant in the park…well except for one, which we’ll talk about later.

 The Cannonball Loop

 I was one of the idiots that accepted you-know-who’s crisp $100 bill to test run it.
 That was my last ride. $100 did not buy enough booze to drown out that memory.

 March 2015 Update: The park is reportedly adding a new looping waterslide.

 November 2017 Update: Still waiting for that slide…

 Upon entering Action Park, a patron would immediately come across the most infamous slide in waterpark history.
 It was called Cannonball Loop…it was a looping waterslide.
 It was a looping waterslide.